nanocosmos/docs/docs/faq/faq_h5live_player_adjust_style.md

 <details><summary><strong>Can I customize the inline controls?</strong></summary>

-No, but you can disable them by passing.
+No, but you can disable them by passing:

 ```
 config.style.controls = false;